-A comedy about a world-famous televangelist family with a long tradition of deviance, greed and charitable work — all in the name of the Lord Jesus Christ.
+Danny McBride returns to HBO in a new comedy centered around a world-famous televangelist family with a long tradition of deviance, greed and charitable work, all in the name of the Lord Jesus Christ.

 The citizens of LazyTown learn the importance of things like eating right and exercising from the ultra-athletic superhero, Sportacus, who must stop the evil plots of Robbie Rotten, who hates physical activity, among other things.
 Stephanie, the mayors vibrant pink-haired niece is also on hand to help!